 This article will provide a brief overview of federal parole and the USPC's continuing role.

-Congress eliminated parole in part because of a fear of unpredictable outcomes.
+Congress eliminated parole, in part, due to concerns of unpredictable outcomes in sentencing.
 A prisoner given a 20-year sentence could sometimes be released on parole after only a few short years.
 Even though the parole board had to consider each prisoner's likelihood of committing another crime, Congress was concerned about the release of potentially dangerous convicts who hadn't spent enough time behind bars.

-The first group consists of prisoners who committed crimes before November 1, 1987.
+The first group consists of prisoners mentioned above—those who committed crimes before November 1, 1987.
 The elimination of parole did not apply to these prisoners because they were legally eligible for parole hearings at the time of their convictions.
-This is a relatively small (and decreasing) population of fewer than 2,000 prisoners, but their cases still come up for parole board hearings, and they require parole supervision when released.
+This cohort is a relatively small (and decreasing) population of fewer than 2,000 prisoners, but their cases still come up for parole board hearings and require parole supervision when released.

-Since 1997, the federal parole board has also supervised the parole of those convicted of felonies in and serving sentences in the District of Columbia.
+Since 1997, the federal parole board has also supervised the parole and supervised release of those convicted of felonies and serving sentences in the District of Columbia (D.C.).
 (Offenders who are released to nearby states are supervised by state parole officers in those jurisdictions).
-Parole violation hearings are handled by the federal parole authority, or the state equivalent if a state is supervising the prisoner.
+Parole violation hearings are handled by the federal parole authority or the state equivalent if a state is supervising the prisoner.

 Lastly, the federal parole board has jurisdiction over: